The 10 feet interface

 Comment from: Eduardo Piovani Dias

 I am within a month of use of a Dual Core mini, and I am having the same disappointments you had.
 Using the digital out was the greatest one; what is the point?
 By the way, boot in Windows via BootCamp, and the sound works just fine in glorious 5.1 detail, and the volume works too.
 And while in OS X, try using VLC; the digital out works in 5.1.
-It is definitely a driver issue.
-I hope it gets fixed ASAP.

 2006-07-03 16-32